union-fashion/home/governance/index.md

 ## Mocks
 Mocked servers make it easier for each area of development, staging, and production of an API to be made more tangible, providing a shared representation of an API that can be used by stakeholders without actually having to have the API be fully deployed, and not being forced to work with live data and infrastructure.
 Making it mocking a sensible part of the governance of Union Fashion APIs.

- - Is there a mock development server? - undefined
+ - Is there a mock development server?
- - Is there a mock production server? - undefined
+ - Is there a mock production server?

 ## Development
 This area is about moving an API from design to reality, ensuring that all the gears are in place for automating the creation of each API.
 Using the contract for the API to go beyond a static mock representation and deliver a development copy of the API contract, making an API more tangible, moving it towards production.

- - Is there a development server? - undefined
+ - Is there a development server?
  - Is there a development stage defined with the API gateway?
-(COMING SOON) - undefined
+(COMING SOON)

 ## Production
 This is the final stage that moves an API into production, establishing the official version of each API resource.
 Taking a fully tested API contract and making it available for use by consumers.
 Making the next iteration of a digital resource available for wider internal, partner, or public access.

- - Is there a production server? - undefined
+ - Is there a production server?
  - Is there a production stage defined with the API gateway?
-(COMING SOON) Copy - undefined
+(COMING SOON) Copy

 ## Management
 This section deals with the management of each API, making sure each API is properly gated and only accessible by desired consumers.
 While also ensuring there is logging, reporting, and suitable amounts visibility into the access of each API being delivered as part of Union Fashion operations.

- - Is there an API plan? - undefined
+ - Is there an API plan?
- - Is there an API key? - undefined
+ - Is there an API key?

 ## Testing
 This area is for evaluating the testing of each API across all areas required as part of governance.
 Working to mamke sure that as much of the surface area of the API is tested as we possibly can.